Expand the Circle: Honoring Barb Heine

-Thanks to Barb’s tireless efforts, NCEFT is today an inspiration to the wider community and one of the nation’s largest hippotherapy programs—an organization forever principled by her knowledge, compassion and initiative.
+Thanks to Barb’s tireless efforts, NCEFT is today an inspiration to the wider community and one of the nation’s largest equine therapy (physical, occupational and speech therapy conducted on horseback) programs—an organization forever principled by her knowledge, compassion and initiative.

 It is said that knowing Barb was a once-in-a-lifetime opportunity.
-In recognition and remembrance of her, and in celebration of NCEFT’s recently inaugurated Barb Heine Giving Circle for supporters who have given $5,000 or more, we offer this profile of her life and contributions to the discipline of hippotherapy.
+In recognition and remembrance of her, and in celebration of NCEFT’s Barb Heine Giving Circle for supporters who have given $5,000 or more, we offer this profile of her life and contributions to the discipline of equine therapy.

 Born and raised in Melbourne, Australia, Barb Heine began riding lessons at age seven.
 In a span of 20 years of competitive riding, she won more than 2,000 ribbons in dressage, one-day eventing, and show jumping.
 As part of her Pony Club activities, Barb began teaching other young people to ride when she was only 14 years old, and at 16, she broke and trained her first horse.
 Eventually, she became the chief instructor and examiner for the Pony Club Association of South Australia.

 Barb majored in physiotherapy at the University of Melbourne, where she met and married John Heine.
 Among other ventures, the couple ran a sheep farm in Kangarilla in southern Australia and there raised three children: Marc, Kate, and Peta.